Stephen-Hilton/familyhilton.com/projects/Losing-Support-Engineer.md

 - Jointly aligned with Head of Eng. on risks of losing IST support
 - Scheduled call with CEO + Head of Eng. to present case
     - Raised concern to CEO about RIF decision
+    - Clarified value of low-cost, pre-trained support resource
+- GMT Value:
+    - almost 100 tickets / questions addressed in the last month
+    - helping another customer with deployment / CSM work
+- Eng.
+Value
+    - abstract engineer away from customer
+    - will waste Eng. time, slow down roadmap
 - Urged retaining resource until replacement could be hired
-    - Clarified value of low-cost, pre-trained support resource
 - CEO overruled, executed RIF, assigned support to Eng.

 ### Results: